-To establish themselves as experts in their industry, companies need to create quality content and provide solutions for their target audience’s problems.
-By creating an effective marketing positioning strategy, companies can build a positive brand image for themselves.
+To establish yourself as an expert in your industry, you need to create quality content and provide solutions for your target audience’s problems.
+By creating an effective marketing positioning strategy, you can build a positive brand image.

 In this article, we will look at: